sarahmackenzie015/lmc2700/README.md

   - ability to save a sketch to template options
   - view the entire flipbook in a series once all done
       - add timing intervals so that it looks like a real flipbook
+  - create popup for About just describing th project

  # Extra Features (if time permits):
   - turn.js for final flipbook- it makes the canvas look like a real page